grittypuffy/civicsphere/docs/docs/roadmap.md

 - Ensure WCAG 2.1 AAA compliance by migrating to Fluent UI React from TailwindCSS components for certain elements.
 - Integrate multimedia accessibility services such as image captioning and image summarization for screen reader users.
 - Improve speech-to-text (STT) and text-to-speech (TTS) functionalities to support dialects and voice avatars for customized access.
+- Improve accessibility for hard of speech and hearing population using sign language translations.
+- Include alternative fonts and theming for people with dyslexia and sensory processing disorders.
 - Improve moderation to use semi-automated approach with RBAC for fairness, transparency and accountability to ensure safety of participants.
 - Modularization of the platform to support developing countries, expanding outside NYC and USA.
 - Develop mobile-native application using Expo for faster development